gmonette/spida15/README.md

 # spida15

 Branched from spida in November 2015 using roxygen2.
-Put changes in spidanew  until spida gets replaced with spida 15
+Put changes in spidanew.
+Changes, although very incomplete were merge back in to 'spida' on November 29, 2015.
+A 'devel' branch created for ongoing changes.
+Thus spida15 is essentially obsolete.

 Version 0.1.0